openstack/devstack/HACKING.rst

     source $TOP_DIR/openrc

 ``stack.sh`` is a rather large monolithic script that flows through from beginning to end.
-The process of breaking it down into project-level sub-scripts has begun with the introduction of ``lib/cinder`` and ``lib/ceilometer``.
+The process of breaking it down into project-level sub-scripts is nearly complete and should make ``stack.sh`` easier to read and manage.

 These library sub-scripts have a number of fixed entry points, some of which may just be stubs.
 These entry points will be called by ``stack.sh`` in the